Pop and Contemporary Fine Art

 Pop and Contemporary Fine Art is a contemporary art gallery located at Orchard Road, Central Region, Singapore.
 Residing on the third floor of Palais Renaissance, the gallery specializes in original paintings, limited edition lithographs, screen prints, etchings, and sculptures from the Pop and Contemporary Art genres.

 Philosophy

 Pop and Contemporary Fine Art's goal is to show contemporary work that would otherwise not be seen in Singapore.
 "The gallery's guiding principle is to treat people in the same way we would like to be treated.
-Art is about learning and discovering your likes and dislikes, it is highly personal and intimate and should be in no way a scary journey.
-The gallery's aim is also to allow art from blue chip artists to become more accessible to the Singapore and South East Asian region", asserts the gallery's managing director, Saskia Joosse.
+Art is a journey of self-discovery, where you explore your passions and preferences, it is highly personal and intimate and should be in no way a scary journey.
+"The gallery strives to make art from blue-chip artists more accessible to audiences in Singapore and Southeast Asia region", asserts the gallery's managing director, Saskia Joosse.

 Artists

 Artists shown at the gallery include: